Venkateshwarlu978/Customer-Churn-Prediction-using-Artificial-Neural-Networks-ANN-/README.md

-📊 Customer Churn Prediction – ANN | Streamlit App
+📊 Customer Churn Prediction – ANN (Streamlit App)

-End-to-end Machine Learning project that predicts customer churn using an Artificial Neural Network (ANN) and deploys the model as an interactive Streamlit web application.
+An end-to-end Machine Learning project that predicts customer churn using an Artificial Neural Network (ANN) and deploys the model as an interactive Streamlit web application.

-Built with a production-ready ML pipeline: consistent preprocessing, saved encoders, feature alignment, and real-time inference.
+The project demonstrates a production-ready ML pipeline, from preprocessing and model training to deployment and real-time inference.

-🔍 What This Project Demonstrates
+🔍 What This Project Shows

 Applied Machine Learning & Deep Learning (ANN)

-End-to-end workflow: training → serialization → deployment
+Full ML lifecycle: training → saving artifacts → deployment

-Handling categorical encoding & feature scaling in production
+Consistent preprocessing using saved encoders and scaler

-Debugging real-world ML issues (feature mismatch, environments)
+Handling real-world issues like feature mismatch and environment setup

-Building and deploying an ML app with Streamlit
+Building and deploying an ML application using Streamlit

 🛠 Tech Stack